-Woman sparks debate for walking out on date who did not want to pay $3 for cheese
+Woman sparks debate with fake story about date who didn’t want to pay $3 for cheese

 (RELATED) First Date Safety Tips You Absolutely Need to Follow

-A woman who said she walked out on a date who did not want to pay extra for cheese on his burger has sparked debate on social media.
+A woman sparked debate on social media with a story about walking out on a date who did not want to pay extra for cheese on his burger - before revealing that version of events didn’t actually happen to her.

-In a video that has gathered over six million views on TikTok after being uploaded on Friday, the woman identified as Dafna said that things were going well on her date up until that point.
+Dafna Diamant told her original story in a TikTok video that has gathered over six million views after being uploaded on 10 March.

 “So we schedule to go to dinner, we’re sitting at the restaurant and he seems very nice.
-Not a catfish,” she is quoted as saying in the video.
+Not a catfish,” she says in the video.

 “Things are going well, and the waitress comes over, she wants to take our order.”

-When the waitress asked if they wanted extra cheese she says her date asked: ‘Is this gonna be extra?’“
+When the waitress asked if they wanted extra cheese she says her date asked: “Is this gonna be extra?“

 “And she says, ‘Yes it’s $3 extra.’
 He said, ‘Okay never mind.’”